-In order to show a detailed picture of the risk profile of Medlife, all risks that meet the aforementioned criteria are explained in this report.
+In order to give a more detailed overview of the risk profile of Medlife, all risks that meet the aforementioned criteria are explained in this report.

 C.1 Underwriting risk

 Underwriting risk is defined as the risk of loss, or adverse change in the value of insurance liabilities, due to inadequate pricing and provisioning assumptions.